 Therapeutic massage has been used for centuries to improve overall health, reduce stress, and relieve muscle tension.
 Massages during pregnancy have often received ambivalent responses from the health community regarding their safety and purpose.
-Modern investigation and research has shown that prenatal massage therapy can be an instrumental ingredient in women’s prenatal care and should be given careful consideration.
+Modern investigation and research have shown that prenatal massage therapy can be an instrumental ingredient in women’s prenatal care and should be given careful consideration.

 Although most massage training institutions teach massage therapy for women who are pregnant, it is best to find a massage therapist who is certified in prenatal massage.
 The APA works with some massage therapists who are trained to work with pregnant women, but it is still important to ask about qualifications.

 Massage and Pregnancy: Benefits of prenatal massage